 A powerful tool

 A final significant point is that the writing – particularly longhand – encourages mindfulness.
-This has all sorts of benefits, countering stress and reducing tension, for example, that go beyond reporting or record keeping.
+This has all sorts of benefits, countering stress and reducing tension.
+For example, that go beyond reporting or record keeping.
 Through this process, writing becomes not only a means of expression but also a pathway to self-discovery and personal growth.
 As you display a personal problem on the page, you make it an object in front of you, rather than a nebulous idea inside you.
 Be patient, you may not solve the problem there and then, but you’ll start a reflective process that will keep working, even while you sleep.

 If your thinking gets stuck, writing helps you think, so stop the struggle and pick up a pen.